 Inocente Orlando Montano Morales was born on 4 July 1943 in San Vincente, El Salvador.
 In 1989 Orlando Montano held the rank of Colonel in the Salvadoran army and served as Vice Minister of Defense and Public Safety.

-From 1980 to 1992, El Salvador was divided by an internal armed conflict between the rebel Farabundo Martí National Liberation Front (FMLN) and the Government, led by the Nationalist Republican Alliance (ARENA).
+From 1980 to 1992, El Salvador was torn apart by non-international armed conflict between the rebel Farabundo Martí National Liberation Front (FMLN) and the Government, led by the Nationalist Republican Alliance (ARENA).

 On 16 November 1989, a group of soldier from the Atlacatl Battalion entered the Pastoral Centre of the UCA.
-The soldiers initially tried to force their way into the building, until the priests opened the doors to them, allowing them to enter.
-The priests were forced to lie face down in the back garden, while the soldiers searched the residence.
+These soldiers attempted to force their way into the building, until the priests opened the doors to them, allowing them to enter.
+The priests were then forced to lie face down in the garden, while the soldiers were searching the residence.

-The lieutenant Guerra allegedly gave the order to kill the priests.
-Private Grimaldi allegedly shot and killed Fathers Ellacuria, Martín-Baró and Montes, while Deputy Sergeant Antonio Ramiro Avalos Vargas allegedly killed Fathers López and Moreno.
+Lieutenant Guerra allegedly gave the order to kill the priests.
+A soldier called Grimaldi allegedly shot dead Fathers Ellacuria, Martín-Baró and Montes, while Deputy Sergeant Antonio Avalos Vargas allegedly killed Fathers López and Moreno.

-Subsequently, Father Joaquín López y López was allegedly killed by Pérez Vasquez, while Deputy Sergeant Tomás Zarpate Castillo shot Julia Elba Ramos and her daughter Celina Mariceth Ramos.
-Private José Alberto Sierra Ascencio returned and shot them both again to make sure they were dead.
+Subsequently, Father Joaquín López y López was reportedly killed by Pérez Vasquez, while Deputy Sergeant Tomás Zarpate Castillo shot dead both Julia Elba Ramos and her daughter Celina Mariceth Ramos.
+Subsequently, a soldier named José Alberto Sierra Ascencio returned and shot them both again to make sure they were dead.